whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-26-Nature-Box-Subscription-June-2015-Coupon-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I loved all my 3 snack choices this month and it'll be hard to try anything else that can top this.
 Everything was so tasty and I can feel somewhat better knowing that I'm snacking on healthy(er) snacks.
 Each package had a good amount in them and the bag is resealable making it travel friendly.
 Paying $13.99 for all three of these snacks is totally acceptable, especially since the flavors are pretty unique.
-I'm already planning a mix of sweet and savory snacks for next month.</p>
+I'm glad I subscribed and I'm already planning next month's box -it'll be a mix of sweet and savory.
+Stay tuned!</p>

 <p>If you want to try them out, take advantage of the <a href="http://www.shareasale.com/r.cfm?b=395413&u=1115177&m=41415&urllink=&afftrack=" target="_blank">Free Trial Box through this link</a> and only pay for $2 shipping!</p>